adinapoli/alfredodinapoli.com/posts/2014-12-12-annoucing-the-rncryptor-hs-library.markdown

 - Make it independent from any streaming libraries, so that you can plug your own (conduit, pipes, you name it)

 PR are highly encouraged!
-So XMas is coming, so are your spare time, so consider improving the Haskell library ecosystem :)
+XMas is coming, so is your spare time, please consider improving the Haskell library ecosystem ;)

 The library is available on [Hackage](http://hackage.haskell.org/package/rncryptor), grab it while it's hot!